brntbeer/fluttrly-gem/README.md

 ##Disclaimer
 If you somehow get hurt using this.
 You're retarded.
 That being said, I shipped this as soon as possible, so not all of the features are done yet.
+Also, by shipping as soon as possible I realize there's much to be refactored.

 ##Usage